By Mike Elk

 Greenpeace has repeatedly raised alarms about the influence of the American Chemistry Council.
 Once in June of 2014, after hearing reports of chemical industry lobbyists against IST enjoying much better access to the EPA during rule making than activists, Greenpeace FOIA’d the EPA to find out what they were meeting with the chemical industry’s lobbyists to discuss.
 It’s been nearly two years since the FOIA was issued, but the EPA still refuses to answer their request for information about lobbyists shaping the IST rule process.

-The EPA did not return request for comment for this story.
+The EPA did not return requests for comment for this story.

 Obama Backtracks on a Campaign Promise